-- What will you charge for the mobile app to produce an ROI?
+- What will you charge for the mobile or web app to produce an ROI?

 If you’re raising funding, get ready to pay for plenty of lunches, happy hours, sporting events, and maybe even a perk or two.
 You are going to be wining and dining with kinds of people.
 Remember that with family, you still have to see each other at Thanksgiving dinner.